 NEW GOALIE CUSTOMIZER: Your Gear, Your Style, Your Design!
 DESIGN NOW >>

-Regulation hockey nets measure 72" x 48" (or six feet wide by four feet tall), and 40" deep.
+Regulation hockey nets measure 72" x 48" (six feet wide by four feet high), and 40" deep.
 The sturdiest of these goals are constructed with 2" steel pipes.
 Though disassembling and reassembling them is certainly possible, this equipment isn’t designed to break down and fold easily for transport.
 Typically, two players can carry a fully assembled goal, which also stores fully assembled.

+No, not every type of hockey goal is suited to ice hockey.
 If you’re taking shots on goal with ice hockey pucks, you’ll want nets and pipes engineered to withstand those powerful forces.
-And they’re not limited to the ice—you can also use an ice hockey goal in the street, or your driveway or basement.
-Whatever the playing surface, these goals are specifically designed to stand up to ice hockey pucks.
-They start at 36" wide (three feet), and go all the way up to regulation size.
+You need an ice hockey goal for ice hockey, but, since they are built to withstand high-speed slapshots, you can also use an ice hockey goal in the street, your driveway, or a basement.
+Whatever the playing surface, these goals are specifically designed to stand up to abuse from pucks.

 Pond hockey goals are built low to keep pucks low.
 When the puck stays down, there’s no taking a puck to the face, and everyone spends less time on puck hunts—ponds tend not to have boards.
 And since a game of pond hockey doesn’t typically include goalies, the small goal itself encourages sharpshooting accuracy.
 Use pond hockey goals anywhere you want to aim at a small target or keep the play low: ponds, basements, or yard rinks, for example.

-Knee hockey nets are generally the lightest weight of the bunch.
+Knee hockey goals and mini hockey goals are the same thing.
+They’re generally the lightest weight of the bunch.
 Some are designed especially for easy assembly, disassembly, and transport.
 And because they stow away in a flash, they’re perfect for living room mini-hockey fun, an impromptu match at a friend’s house, or easy team fun in a hotel.
 These nets are made to stand up to the low impacts of mini hockey balls.

 So you have a new goal…or you’ve used your old one so hard, and for so long, that it’s time for a new net.
 Either way, congratulations.
 Here are some basic guidelines to follow when you string your new net.